Chiral de Rham complex on Riemannian manifolds and special holonomy: Symmetries of CDR

-which hold on any Calabi-Yau manifold and are just a rewritten form of \eqref{blsle00388e3}.
-A similar analysis can be performed for the minus-sector.
-Computing the rest of the brackets, using the above identities, we generate the full $G_2$ algebra \eqref{G_2Algebra}.
-Notice that we have proved the following proposition: \begin{proposition} There exists an embedding of the vertex algebra \cite{Shatashvili:1994zw} (see \eqref{G_2Algebra}) associated to a manifold of special holonomy $G_2$ into the tensor product of the Odake vertex algebra \cite{Odake:1988bh} (see Section \ref{OdakeAlgebra}) associated to a Calabi-Yau $3$-fold and a free boson-fermion system generated by one odd superfield $e$, such that $\LB{e}{e} = \chi$. \end{proposition}
+\end{proof} In particular, we have proved the following proposition: \begin{prop} There exists an embedding of the vertex algebra \cite{Shatashvili:1994zw} of Example \ref{ex:12} associated to a manifold of special holonomy $G_2$, into the tensor product of the Odake vertex algebra \cite{Odake:1988bh} of Example \ref{ex:10} associated to a Calabi-Yau threefold and a free Boson-Fermion system of Example \eqref{ex:6c} generated by one odd element $e$, such that $\LB{e}{e} = \chi$. \end{prop}